nrfconnect/sdk-nrf/doc/nrf/libraries/networking/nrf_cloud.rst

 Alternatively, you can use the :file:`app_update.bin` file to create an update bundle, but you need to enter the ``Name`` and ``Version`` fields manually.
 See `nRF Cloud Getting Started FOTA documentation`_ to learn how to create an update bundle.

+Modem firmware is controlled by Nordic Semiconductor.
+A user cannot build or upload modem firmware images.
+Modem FOTA update bundles (full and delta) are automatically uploaded to nRF Cloud and are available to all users.

 .. _lib_nrf_cloud_data: